 There may be differences in punctuation and bracketing in roman and non-roman parallel fields if the publisher's name is bracketed, since the Gregorian date is the last element of the romanized bibliographic record (reading left-to-right) and the non-Gregorian date is the last element of the non-roman bibliographic record (reading right-to-left).
 According to Appendix D.1.2.1 on ISBD punctuation, when adjacent elements (subfields) within one area (field) are to be enclosed in square brackets, each should be enclosed in its own set of square brackets.
 For example,

 Roman bibliographic record:

 [Moreshet], 743 [1982 or 1983] (reading left to right)

 Non-roman bibliographic record:

+[Moreshet], [Moreshet]

-.743 [1982 or 1983] ,[Moreshet] (reading right to left)
+(reading right to left)

-2.10.6.3 Recording Date of Manufacture
+2.8.6.4 Chronograms